 General Wear and Tear

-We have covered a series of ways in which asphalt damage can occur, however, perhaps the most common example is simple wear and tear.
+We have covered a series of ways in which asphalt damage can occur, however, perhaps the most common example is simple wear and tear by traffic, aging and the weather.
 Driveways, carparks and infrastructure-based surfaces are built for vehicles of all shapes and sizes and designed to withstand the pressure of regular traffic and changing weather conditions, however, there is still a shelf life on the material itself.

 Nothing Beats Maintenance And Quality

 When it comes to getting the most out of your asphalt surface, there are a number of ways to keep ahead of the curve.
-Whilst constant maintenance is always a great way to go, it should all start with a quality installation and product that you know and trust to deliver value over time.
+Whilst constant maintenance is always a great way to go, it should all start with a quality installation and product that you know and trust to deliver value over time provided by a company with a long standing, reliable reputation.

 Get a Perth asphalt repair or resurfacing quote